getspherelabs/cosmo-kmp/README.md

 # Setup

-You need to use at least Android Studio Flamingo (note: Java 17 is now the minimum version required).
-Requires XCode 13.2 or later (due to use of new Swift 5.5 concurrency APIs).
+To build and run the Android client, you must use Android Studio Arctic Fox or a newer version.

+For iOS development, you'll need XCode 13.2 or a later version, primarily because of the utilization of the new Swift 5.5 concurrency APIs.
+When you open the iOS project, please ensure that you open the `.xcworkspace` file instead of the `.xcodeproj` file.